Skip to main content

-According to the Centers for Disease Control and Prevention (CDC), older men and women—even those with arthritis and other chronic medical conditions—can benefit from regular exercise.
-Why is it important for older adults to exercise?
+Regular exercise is good for all of us.
+And according to the Centers for Disease Control and Prevention (CDC), exercise can help older men and women—even those with arthritis and other chronic medical conditions—prevent or delay the onset of health problems.
 Physical activity can help improve your mood, energy levels, and self-confidence—and that's just the tip of the iceberg.
-Cardiovascular and strength exercises for seniors can also prevent bone loss, relieve arthritis pain, and boost immunity and heart health.
+Cardiovascular and strength exercises for older adults can also prevent bone loss, relieve arthritis pain, and boost immunity and heart health.
 It may even reduce the risk of falls by enhancing balance and coordination.

-Sometimes, however, mustering the motivation to work out isn’t easy.
+Sometimes, though, mustering the motivation to work out isn’t easy.
 When you’re busy, tired, or struggling with aches and pains, exercise may be the last thing you want to do.
-If you’re wondering, “How do I motivate myself to work out?”, read on for some tips that will help get you moving.
+Read on for some tips that will help get you moving.

 How to overcome lack of motivation to exercise